-When using the exact formula or the point-source approximation, we also have to add in the list of parameters the Einstein timescale $\tE$, \textit{i.e.} the time it takes for the source to travel $\thE$, as well as $\uo$, the minimum impact parameter of the source-lens trajectory.
-However, when using the thin-arcs approximation, $\uo$ is no more a convenient parameter: in fact, if for every individual epoch $\eta_1=\rho/u_1$ only can be measured, then (from Thalles' theorem) only $\eta_0\equiv\rho/\uo$ can be used as a parameter of the model.
-Similarly, $\tE$ cannot be determined individually, as a trajectory with a higher value of $\uo$ will imply a slower moving source, \textit{i.e.} a higher value of $\tE$ for (almost) the same shape and location of the images; more precisely, the time $\Delta t$ it takes for the source to travel between two epochs of observation is $\Delta t \propto \uo\tE$, which means the product $p=\uo\tE$ is constant.
-Hence in principle, $p$ could be used as a model parameter, but in practice, it appears more convenient to use the source radius crossing time, $t_*\equiv\rho\tE$, as it is the product of the two constant quantities $\eta_0\times\uo\tE$, and a classical parameter in microlensing modelling.
+When using the exact formula or the point-source approximation, we also have to add in the list of parameters the Einstein timescale $\tE$ (\ie the time it takes for the source to travel $\thE$) as well as $\uo$, the minimum impact parameter of the source-lens trajectory.
+However, when using the thin-arcs approximation, $\uo$ is no longer a convenient parameter: if for every individual epoch only $\eta_1=\rho/u_1$ can be measured, then (from Thales' theorem) only $\eta_0\equiv\rho/\uo$ can be used as a parameter of the model.
+Similarly, $\tE$ cannot be determined individually, as a trajectory with a higher value of $\uo$ implies a slower moving source (\ie a higher value of $\tE$) for (almost) the same shape and location of the images; more precisely, the time $\Delta t$ it takes for the source to travel between two epochs of observation is $\Delta t \propto \uo\tE$, which means the product $p=\uo\tE$ is constant.
+Hence, in principle $p$ could be used as a model parameter, but in practice it appears more convenient to use the source radius crossing time, $t_*\equiv\rho\tE$, as it is the product of the two constant quantities $\eta_0\times\uo\tE$, and a classical parameter in microlensing modelling.